Monday, May 14, 2018

 Moreover, it’s best that you not be harsh even in private.
 You’ll get better results when you fix the problem instead of fixing the blame.
 Holding people responsible is different from fixing blame.
 When serious problems arise in your retail business, hammer out the difficulties in supportive ways.
 Use your hammer to repair the shortfalls, not to pound your valuable staff—and consequently, their staff morale—into the ground.
 Stop at embarrassment, short of guilt or shame.

 Still, amplify the degree of intensity when telling the complaining customer what action you’ll be taking.
-Your words, voice tone, posture, and gestures should all convey that you consider the complaint to be consequential, and thus there will be consequences.
+Your words, voice tone, posture, and gestures should all convey how you consider the complaint to be consequential, and thus there will be consequences.
 With a loyal customer who feels highly scorned, telling them afterwards that a serious reprimand was delivered is useful.
 Actually, it’s possible the customer will say, “Oh, it wasn’t really that serious,” a mindset which further counteracts any desire to take their business elsewhere.

 For your success: Retailer’s Edge: Boost Profits Using Shopper Psychology